Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 Structure of SiP

-Each year is made up of a period of system-based teaching (Principles and three systems are covered in Year 1, seven systems in Year 2, and five in Year 3), Integrating Science and Specialties (ISS) blocks, examinations and Student Selected Components (SSCs).
+Each year is made up of a period of system-based teaching (Principles and three systems are covered in Year 1, seven systems in Year 2, and five in Year 3), Clinical Application of Scientific Principles (CLASP) blocks, examinations, and Student Selected Components (SSCs).
 The systems programme is integrated so you will learn about the basic science and clinical aspects at the same time.
 Basic science including anatomy by dissection is taught in all body systems with periods of time to allow you to consolidate your learning in each semester.
 A transition module at the end of Year 3 will prepare you for your studies on clinical attachments in years 4&5.

 The Principles Block